 Michelle Burrelli is the Chief Operating Officer of the Journey.
-She has been with The Journey since 2010 and has built relationships with partner historic sites as the Director of Regional and Strategic Partnerships, managed the National Heritage Area program as the Director of the National Heritage Area.
+She has been with The Journey since 2010 and has built relationships with partner historic sites as the Director of Regional and Strategic Partnerships, and managed the National Heritage Area program as the Director of the National Heritage Area.
 Since assuming the role of as COO in 2015, she manages all daily operations for the organization.
 Michelle received a Bachelor of Arts degree in Art History from the University of Illinois and a Master's degree in Museum and Gallery Studies from the University of St Andrews.

-The other two fulltime Journey staff members are Katie Smolar (Director of Education Programs, National History Academy) and Katherine Wilkins (Director of Public Outreach and Community Engagement).
-While they have specific areas of expertise and designated roles, operating an organization with just four fulltime employees often means everyone is contributing to a diversity of projects.
-There are inevitable capacity challenges with maintaining such a small staff that serves a large National Heritage Area, there are only so many people available to take on so many projects/ partnerships, but the team has risen to the occasion and sees their dexterity as a strength.
-With this new organizational model, the Journey doesn't need to raise money just to keep staff paid, it can pivot between projects much more efficiently and hire consultants or part time staff to fill needs as they arise.
+The other two full-time Journey staff members are Katie Smolar (Director of Education Programs, National History Academy) and Katherine Wilkins (Director of Public Outreach and Community Engagement).
+While they have specific areas of expertise and designated roles, both have shared their positions and responsibilities are quite fluid due to the nature of their work and the small size of the Journey's full-time staff.
+The team sees their dexterity as a strength.
+With this new organizational model, the Journey is less pressured to raise money just to keep staff paid, it can pivot between projects much more efficiently and hire consultants or part time staff to fill needs as they arise.